-The term "crown" is used to describe the portion of your tooth that extends above the gumline - in other words, the portion of the tooth that can be seen in a healthy mouth.
+The term crown describes the portion of your tooth that extends above the gumline - in other words, the portion of the tooth that can be seen in a healthy mouth.

 Unlike custom-made crowns, stainless steel crowns are pre-made (or, pre-fabricated) by a firm that specializes in providing this type of restorative dental product to dentists.
-For adults, they are primarily used as temporary crowns until which time budget or time permits the installation of a more permanent solution such as a 3/4 noble metal crown, or a porcelain fused to noble metal crown.
+For adults, they are primarily used as temporary crowns until budget or time permits the installation of a more permanent solution, such as a 3/4 noble metal crown or a porcelain fused to noble metal crown.

-While stainless steel crowns are typically used on teeth outside the "smile-zone," based on preference or budgetary restraints, a prefabricated stainless steel crown can be modified to make it more “tooth-like” with the addition of a tooth-colored synthetic resin.
+While stainless steel crowns are typically used on teeth outside the smile-zone, based on preference or budgetary restraints, a prefabricated stainless steel crown can be modified to make it more tooth-like with the addition of a tooth-colored synthetic resin.

 Next, different prefabricated crowns will be tested on your tooth until the correct size is found.
 Further adjustments may then be made to achieve a secure fit and bite-match, and then the crown will be cemented in place.

-After it has been cemented, a small recessed “window” is carved into the face of the stainless steel, and the tooth-colored resin is layered into the recess.
-Imagine a tooth with a visible thin metal line around it and you will have a good idea as to what this “window” actually looks like when the process is complete.
+After it has been cemented, a small recessed window is carved into the face of the stainless steel, and the tooth-colored resin is layered into the recess.
+Imagine a tooth with a visible thin metal line around it and you will have a good idea as to what this window actually looks like when the process is complete.